misspent/Darkened-Stylus-Themes/README.md

     - **[Chrome Webstore](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)**
     - **[Firefox Addons](https://addons.mozilla.org/en-US/firefox/addon/styl-us/)**
 After installing, head over to [this link](https://userstyles.world/style/6817/youtube-mods-darkened) and click the "install" button.
 When it redirects you click "Install Stylus" button at the top left of that page.
+**IMPORTANT**: Add/remove an "M" at the end of the "youtube.co(m)" below each snippet section for the snippet to work/not

 ### 🔌 **You'll need TamperMonkey extension for the optional extension to work.**
 **Main**